Iliana Gonzales, Principal

-- Students: I hope we will love and care for each student as global thinkers and take each student to his/her next level of excellence by experiential and problem based learning
+- Students: I hope we will love and care for each student as global thinkers and take each student to his/her next level of excellence through experiential and problem-based learning

 - Staff: I hope this is a place where we will teach and learn from each other by creating nurturing environments and unapologetically taking risks through our professional learning communities

 - Community: I hope this is a place where we help our students and neighbors in need because we are a community that is socially aware, respects, and cares for each other